Aggebitter/ESP8266LoRa/README.md

 Create a new folder under C:\Users\User\Documents\Arduino (replace User with our username)

-Rename the crated folder to "ESP_LoRa" and copy the file "ESP_LoRa.ino" in to it
+Rename the created folder to "ESP_LoRa" and copy the Example files "ESP_LoRa.ino and config.h" in to it

 # Usage: